njbannister15/RuvonInference/docs/part8-article.md

 ## Overview

-In Part 8 of our 20-part vLLM series, we implement **continuous batching** - an advanced optimization that allows requests to join and leave batches dynamically during generation.
+In Part 8 of our 20-part inference engine series, we implement **continuous batching** - an advanced optimization that allows requests to join and leave batches dynamically during generation.
 This builds upon Part 7's prefill batching by removing fixed batch boundaries, enabling requests to have independent lifecycles within a continuously evolving batch.

 ## From Prefill Batching to Continuous Batching